- Research at Western

 It is, therefore, important that CIs are fully aware of the terms and conditions of an award and their obligations under the award.
 This information can usually be found in the body of the Funding Agreement or Conditions of Award.
 In some cases, invoicing and reporting milestones may be located in the Schedule to an Agreement.

 Some Agreements do not have milestones but require an invoice be sent upon completion of certain tasks or expenditure.
-In such instances, the Chief Investigator should advise the Grants Administration Officer that an invoice needs to be raised.
+In such instances, the Chief Investigator should advise their Research Grants Officer that an invoice needs to be raised.

-If any changes are made to the dates or invoicing schedule, the CI should advise your Research Grants Officer immediately.
+If any changes are made to the dates or invoicing schedule, the CI should advise their Research Grants Officer immediately.

 This advice is provided for researchers who wish to employ someone casually.
-Detailed information on casual employment is available from the Office of People and Culture (opens in a new window)
+Detailed information on casual employment is available from the Office of Human Resources (opens in a new window)

 The choice of an appropriate HEW level is a matter of marrying together qualifications and appropriate kinds of tasks: